katholiek-onderwijs-vlaanderen/sri/README.md

 The server is RECOMMENDED to support a number of sensible extra URL parameters.

+The server MUST process all URL parameters case-insensitive.

 A server MAY choose to support full-text search.
 If it does so it should implement this as URL parameter `q`.
 In case multiple search terms are submitted to the server they MUST be separated by a plus (+) sign.

     GET /persons?q=John+Doe